What is hip resurfacing?

 through skin and muscle.

-Someone will then remove the damaged cartilage and bone lining the socket.
+The surgeon will then remove the damaged cartilage and bone lining the socket.

 A metal cup is pushed into the socket.